Guidelines for upgrading controllers with ARL

 To replacement controllers that do not support the disk shelves connected to the original controllers

-See the Hardware Universe for disk-support information.
+Refer to References to link to the Hardware Universe for disk-support information.

 To entry level controllers with internal drives, for example: an FAS 2500.